gklyne/annalist/README.md

 Installation
 ------------

-These instructions are my attempt to capture the steps tio geha development copy of Annalist running.
+These instructions are my attempt to capture the steps to get a development copy of Annalist running.
 The project and instructions are currently work-in-progress, so they may break.

     # Clone git repository
     cd _workspase_base_